 Today’s youth will be tomorrow’s problem-solvers, innovators, and decision-makers.
 At MPL, we believe that all children should have the opportunity to learn code.
 Coding is a fundamental literacy in today’s world that will benefit children in any career path they may choose.

-During our closure, we are offering free virtual coding classes for children from Kindergarten to Grade 8.
 Here are 4 reasons why coding is important for young minds:

 CODING FOSTERS COLLABORATION